 Maruti Suzuki in India - History

-Maruti Suzuki launched their first car in India Maruti 800 became the choice of every Indian household.
+The company started its productions in 1983, which then came to be the choice of every Indian household.
 The first car it launched was Maruti 800.
-It was affordable back then in those days and became incredibly popular and is considered to be the Maruti classic to date.
+It was affordable back then and was thus incredibly popular.
+This model of Maruti is still considered to be a Maruti classic to date.
 Although the journey of Maruti Suzuki India Ltd. started off in a very different way.

 Maruti Suzuki - 1980

-In India, till the early 1980s the Indian government controlled the Indian automobile sector, and privatization did not enter yet.
-There were only two automobile companies – Premier Automobiles Ltd. which had their popular car named Premier Padmini and Hindustan Motors Ltd, which made the Ambassador cars.
+In India, till the early 1980s, the government of India controlled the Indian automobile sector, and privatization did not enter yet.
+There were only two automobile companies – Premier Automobiles Ltd, which had their popular car, Premier Padmini, and Hindustan Motors Ltd, which made the Ambassador cars.
 Maruti Udyog Ltd. entered this era with Suzuki Motor Corporation as its minor partner.

 Maruti Suzuki - 1983

 Maruti Udyog signed a license and joint venture agreement (JVA) with Suzuki Motor Corporation of Japan in 1982.
 This is when the very first factory of Maruti Suzuki was established in Gurgaon, Haryana.
 In the first 2 years when Maruti was set up, the company was engaged in the importing of fully-built cars from Suzuki, which later grew to include only 33% native parts.
 This was not what the indigenous company had planned.

 Though Maruti was ready with the idea of its own manufacturing facility in India, the company couldn't continue with its plan fearing the small market here in the subcontinent.
 Besides, our country was in need of producing fuel-efficient vehicles to meet the increasing demands as the local transport was inefficient.
 This is why the company thought of adjusting the petrol tax and also reduce the excise duty to ramp up their sales.